mhartmann8/Benchmark-for-MOT-Metrics-using-Synthetically-Degraded-Tracking-Data/README.md

 ## Acknowledgments

-The Project uses the TrackEval Repo
+The Project uses functionalities of the following:

 * [TrackEval](https://github.com/JonathonLuiten/TrackEval) is used for the evaluation of MOT metrics, including HOTA (developed by Jonathon Luiten and Arne Hoffhues, [HOTA Paper](https://link.springer.com/article/10.1007/s11263-020-01375-2))

-* [cocoapi/pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotool) is used for converting segmentation masks to compressed RLEs and back
+* [cocoapi/pycocotools](https://github.com/cocodataset/cocoapi) is used for converting segmentation masks to compressed RLEs and back